Dr Kate Adams – Vet, Business Owner & Entrepreneur

 Posted December 6, 2017, by Jenny Sakr

 Her diverse career has seen her go from working as a vet to working in intelligence, legal, private corporate finance and as a Principal Advisor for three Royal Commissions.
-She is a totally self-made entrepreneur and has the determination grit and mental resilience to acheive extraordinary things.
+She is a totally self-made entrepreneur and has the determination, grit and mental resilience to achieve extraordinary things.

 She works 80 hours a week, sitting down for a meal is a luxury, she's always behind on laundry and her car is a constant mess.
 So why does she do it all?
 "Because I still believe in creating something big and leaving the world better than I found it.
 You’ve got to give something back to the world if you have the ability to do so."

 You’re involved in a lot of businesses - tell us about each and how you divide your time between them all